pbmoses/grafana-crossplane/README.md

 ## Creating the secret

 A secret is required to configure access to the external resources, in this case Grafana Cloud.
-Ideally, a secrets manager and something similar to the External Secrets Operator should be utilized to protect sensitive data.
+Ideally, a secrets manager along with something similar to the External Secrets Operator should be utilized to protect sensitive data.
 For the demo, we will use a standard Kubernetes secret.

 ``` bash